FrancisCrickInstitute/CALM_Template/README.md

 This repository is intended only as a demo and to provide rough guidelines on how you should publish your own code.
 The main functional element here is a single, relatively sumple Jupyter Notebook - if you are publishing a FIJI macro or a MATLAB script, then your repository will look a little different, but the basic principles outlined above remain the same.

-A step-by-step guide is presented below. **You only need to perform steps 1 and 2 once.** Every subsequent time you want to run KimmelNet, skip straight to step 3.
+A step-by-step guide is presented below. **You only need to perform steps 1 and 2 once.** Every subsequent time you want to run the code, skip straight to step 3.

-### Step 1: Install a Python Distribution
+#### Step 1: Install a Python Distribution

 We recommend using conda as it's relatively straightforward and makes the management of different Python environments simple.
 You can install conda from [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation) (miniconda will suffice).

-### Step 2: Set Up Environment
+#### Step 2: Set Up Environment

 Once conda is installed, open a terminal (Mac) or command line (Windows) and run the following series of commands: